-Now available for streaming by Netflix subscribers: The Timber, director Anthony O’Brien’s brutally violent yet beautifully photographed drama set in the snowy wilds of Northwest Canada, circa 1898, during the Yukon Gold Rush.
+Now available for streaming on Amazon Prime, iTunes, Redbox and other platforms: The Timber, director Anthony O’Brien’s brutally violent yet beautifully photographed drama set in the snowy wilds of Northwest Canada, circa 1898, during the Yukon Gold Rush.

 James Ransone (Treme) and Josh Peck (The Mindy Project) star as Wyatt and Samuel, brothers driven by harsh circumstances to desperate measures.
 In order to raise money to avoid foreclosure, they set out in the frozen wilderness to collect the reward for a fearsome fugitive — who just happens to be their father.
 It’s a dirty job, in a place where life is cheap, rough and often foreshortened.
 “He’s a murderer, Samuel,” Wyatt reminds his brother.
 But Samuel, mindful of where they are and what goes on there, responds: “Well, who ain’t?”

 Wyatt and Samuel cross paths with dangerous characters and witness various forms of savagery — everything from prospectors driven to cannibalism to an isolated mining site where dozens have been enslaved to dig for gold — as they search for the father who abandoned them years earlier.
 The longer they search, they more they learn about things they never wanted to contemplate.
 “I used to think it was gold that turned men bad,” Wyatt says.
 “Now I think they was that way to begin with.”